nimccoll/ase-migration/README.md

 ## clone
 This folder contains PowerShell scripts to assist in cloning a Windows web application from an ASE v1 / v2 to an ASE v3.

+## bulk-migration
+This folder contains PowerShell scripts to assist in migrating all applications on an existing ASE v1 / v2 to a new ASE v3 using either backup and restore or clone.
+See the [README.md](bulk-migration/README.md) file in this directory for detailed instructions on how to bulk migrate an ASE v1 / v2 to an ASE v3.

 ### Pre-requisites
 **backup-restore/CreateASEv1v2-BackupConfig.ps1**
 - Make sure you have already created a storage account and blob container to store the backup files